 Added to our family of vineyards in 2016 this is a unique and isolated site at high elevation in the cool Olalla Gap tucked around the mountain off of Highway 3A.
 Just 7km away from Orofino but completely different growing conditions.
-Less direct sunlight hours, especially in the autumn results in a cool site perfect for fresh Rosé and Loire-style Cabernet Franc.
+Less direct sunlight hours, especially in the autumn results in a cool site perfect for a dry and savoury Rosé.
 The site also features serious slope to shed the Olalla winds and frost and river rock soils mixed with shale and sandy loam.
 Unbelievable beauty and truly unique growing conditions are the hallmark of this vineyard site.

 The Olalla Gap

 .5 acres Pinot Noir

 The Mutch Vineyard is located right below us on the valley floor just a 5 minute walk from the winery.
 It was planted in 2010.
 We lease and farm the whole property.
 The Mutch Vineyard has rich and deep soils on top of river rock and gravel.
 Being on the valley floor means a higher water table and in some years we dry farm this whole site.

 Riverbank Vineyard, our newest partner, sits along the northern bank of the beautifully rugged Similkameen River, on the western outskirts of the Village of Keremeos, nestled among orchards, ranches and farms.

 The 3.7-acre site, farmed by owners Jessica and Bart Johnson, is home to Merlot, Chardonnay and Pinot Gris vines ranging in age from a relatively young 10 years to a mature nearly 25 years.